Suffolk, Virginia: Bridges, bridge-tunnel

 The Monitor–Merrimac Memorial Bridge–Tunnel connects Suffolk to the independent city of Newport News on the Virginia Peninsula from South Hampton Roads.
 It is part of the Hampton Roads Beltway, a circumferential interstate highway that links the seven largest cities of Hampton Roads.
 Completed in 1992, it provided a third major vehicle crossing of the Hampton Roads harbor area and cost $400 million to build.

 The city and VDOT have had disputes over ownership and responsibility for the Kings Highway Bridge (circa 1928) across the Nansemond River on State Route 125.
 VDOT closed it in 2005 for safety reasons.

 About 3,300 motorists a day used the bridge that connected Chuckatuck and Driver.
 The closure forced detours of as much as 19 mi.
 The cost of a new bridge for the King's Highway crossing is estimated at $48 million, far more than could be recovered through collection of tolls at that location.
 In 2007, VDOT announced that it would contract for demolition and removal of the bridge.
 According to newspaper accounts, this was the first time in VDOT's history that it did not plan for a replacement facility.

 Virginia is reviewing proposals under a public-private partnership for a major realignment and upgrade of U.S. 460 from Suffolk west to Interstate 295 near Petersburg.
 In 1995, the Virginia General Assembly passed the Public-Private Transportation Act, allowing private entities to propose innovative solutions for designing, constructing, financing, and operating transportation improvements.
 The new roadway would be funded through collection of tolls.

 As part of the Suffolk 2026 Comprehensive Plan, the city plans to bypass the crossroads community of Whaleyville in southwestern Suffolk City.
 US 13 (along with NC Highway 11) is a strategic highway corridor in North Carolina toward Greenville.

 Public transportation

 The City of Suffolk operates Suffolk Transit, which provides local bus service.
+Two connections to Hampton Roads Transit buses are also available.